RetroPie/RetroPie-Docs/docs/Amiga.md

 ## Launching games directly from EmulationStation

-### App with GUI for Windows for creating configuration files
+### App for creating configuration files

-Here you will find an application (with GUI) for creating game configuration file and the necessary configuration files according to different version of UAE4arm:
+Here you will find an application for creating game configuration file and the necessary configuration files according to different version of UAE4arm:

 http://www.retropie-italia.it/viewtopic.php?f=10&t=16

 Open "+Start UAE4Arm" and save a profile with random name then open the file and check the number in the parameter "config_version".
-Rename the correct configuration file previoulsy downloaded in "config.uae" and copy it in program's main folder (overwrite the existing file).
-It uses the file in order to create games configuration and you can edit it.
+Rename the correct configuration file (previoulsy downloaded) in "config.uae" and copy it, together with AGCC.sh on Raspberry Pi.
+It uses the file in order to create games configuration and (if you want) you can edit it.
 For default behavior "config.uae" is searching for kickstart 2.04 in

 ``/home/pi/RetroPie/roms/amiga/``

 renamed in "kick20.rom", so you have to rename your kickstart or edit configuration file.
-In that folder you have to put the config files created.

 Also follow these steps:

 ``sudo nano /etc/emulationstation/es_systems.cfg``

-and add ".uae" (without quote) on tag <extension> for "amiga" emulator:
+and edit tag <extension> for "amiga" emulator in this way:

-``<extension>.sh .SH .uae</extension>``
+``<extension>.sh .uae .SH .UAE</extension>``

+Then
 ``sudo nano /opt/retropie/configs/amiga/emulators.cfg``

 and edit the line in this way:

-``uae4arm="pushd /opt/retropie/emulators/uae4arm/; ./uae4arm -f %ROM%"``
+``uae4arm = "pushd /opt/retropie/emulators/uae4arm/; ./uae4arm -f %ROM%"``

-Point attention to the floppy image extension: ".adf" or ".adz".
+Point attention to the floppy image extension (case-insensitive):  .adf, .adz, .dms, .ipf, .zip

 For game with multiple disks rename them in this way: